-- Veronica Mars: the season two Big Bad is like this - we all pay attention to the Freudian Excuse, and think about just how messed up someone like that would be, and if this villain ever really had a chance.
+- Veronica Mars: The season two Big Bad is like this - we all pay attention to the Freudian Excuse, and think about just how messed up someone like that would be, and if this villain ever really had a chance.

 - Sylar, as of Volume 5 of Heroes.
-He hates what he is, he realises that no one will ever love him and he'll spend all of eternity alone and miserable and after spending all that time gaining new abilities he now wants to be rid of them because he knows that he'll never stop killing while he has them.
-He's still pure evil, but it's hard not to feel a pang of sympathy for him...like some takes on the vampire myth he's a wretched monster, controlled by his bloodlust and unable to change unless FORCED to.
+He hates what he is, he realizes that no one will ever love him and he'll spend all of eternity alone and miserable and after spending all that time gaining new abilities he now wants to be rid of them because he knows that he'll never stop killing while he has them.
+He's still pure evil, but it's hard not to feel a pang of sympathy for him...
+Like some takes on the vampire myth he's a wretched monster, controlled by his bloodlust and unable to change unless FORCED to.

 - Total Monster Tate in American Horror Story: Murder House crying over Violet and making her puke because she's dying from too many pills.

 - Kim Young of Dae Jang Geum.
 She did some unforgivable things to Jang Geum and Lady Han, but most of the time she was caught between a rock and a hard place and she was always miserable about her life and her situation.